Sophie Watts: STX Entertainment

-STXfilms

-In 2014, Simonds and Watts hired a series of film executives under the Corporate team, including former Universal Pictures Chairman Adam Fogelson.
-The studio announced that it would make at least 10 “commercial” movies a year and that it would function as a next-generation, fully integrated film studio.
-The studio also signed a multiyear television output agreement to release its films exclusively to Showtime Networks, and entered into a multiyear partnership with Universal Studios Home Entertainment.

-While Watts was at STX, the studio's projects included Bad Moms, Golden Globe nominee Molly's Game, Jackie Chan-starrer The Foreigner, and The Gift.
-In 2016, STXfilms became the fastest studio that year to hit $100-million at the domestic box office with Bad Moms, earned a People's Choice award winner for best comedy for the film, garnered a Golden Globe nomination for Hailee Steinfeld in The Edge of Seventeen, and procured DGA Best New Director nominations for multiple films.
+As president, Watts helped oversee the company’s expansion across film, television, digital, and international markets.
+Under her leadership, STX released films including Bad Moms, Molly's Game, and The Foreigner.
+In 2016, STXfilms became the fastest studio that year to hit $100-million at the domestic box office with Bad Moms, a People's Choice award winner for best comedy, garnered a Golden Globe nomination for Hailee Steinfeld in The Edge of Seventeen, and procured DGA Best New Director nominations for multiple films.
 Under Watts, the studio worked with talent including Julia Roberts, Mila Kunis, Amy Schumer, Vin Diesel, Charlize Theron, Gerard Butler, Guy Ritchie, Mark Wahlberg, Jessica Chastain, Will Smith, and Jennifer Lopez.
-To date, STX has produced, marketed and distributed over 75 movies.

-STXtv

-In 2014, Watts oversaw the launch of STXtv, the studio's TV division.
-She is credited as an Executive Producer on STX's NBC Primetime television show State of Affairs, starring Katherine Heigl, which debuted to a rating of 2.2 in the key demo with an average 8.6 million viewers.
-Other shows under the division include HBO’s smash-hit FBoy Island, the Nat Geo show Valley of the Boom, and Number One Surprise, the first ever television show created by a US-based company specifically for broadcast in China and which quickly became the #1 show in China with over one billion total views.

-Resignation from STX
+During Watts's tenure, STX Entertainment grew from inception into a media conglomerate which, based on preliminary paperwork for its planned initial public offering, valued the company at over US$2 billion.

-In January 2018, Watts resigned from her role as Corporate President at STX Entertainment, citing a desire to focus on aggressive new media business models.
-STX Co-Founder Robert Simonds praised Watts as "a force of nature...[an] incredibly talented, versatile executive who has been central to every aspect of growing the company, both domestically and internationally, from inception to the multi-billion-dollar endeavor it is today.".
+Watts stepped down from her executive role in 2018, citing a desire to focus on new technology and media business models, but continuing as a shareholder of and advisor to the studio.
+STX co-founder Robert Simonds praised Watts as "a force of nature...[an] incredibly talented, versatile executive who has been central to every aspect of growing the company, both domestically and internationally, from inception to the multi-billion-dollar endeavor it is today."